Decoding QR Codes for fun and profit

 QR code decoders

-• Read the format bits to find the error correction level and mask pattern
+• Read the modules containing format bits to find the error correction level and mask pattern

 • Deinterleave the data codewords